 Has it been a while since your last dental appointment?
 Maybe even years?
 The new year is the perfect opportunity to get back on track with regular dental appointments.
 It’s one resolution you can knock off your list right away: Just pick up your phone and make a call.
-If you don’t have a regular dentist or you’re looking for a cosmetic dentist, however, you might need to do a little research first.
+If you don’t have a regular dentist or you’re looking for a cosmetic dentist, you might want to do a little research first.

 Ask for a reference